What is tennis elbow?

 Using repeated hand motions in various types of work, such as butchers, musicians,

-dentists, and carpenters
+dentists, auto workers, and carpenters

 What are the symptoms of tennis elbow?